ICRAR/daliuge/docs/graph_development.rst

 .. default-domain:: py

-This section describes the different ways users can develop graphs (either Logical or Physical) to work with |daliuge|.
+This section describes the different ways users can develop workflows (either Logical or Physical) to work with |daliuge|.

 As explained in :doc:`architecture/graphs`,
 |daliuge| describes computations
 in terms of Directed Graphs.
-Two different types of graphs are used throughout application development:
+Two different classes of graphs are used in the |daliuge| workflow development:

   * *Logical Graphs*, a high-level, compact representation of the application logic.
 Logical Graphs are directed graphs, but not acyclic.